1 Chronicles 1:1-2:17, Acts 23:11-35, Psalms 3:1-8, Proverbs 18:14-15

 Today is the 5th day of July welcome to the Daily Audio Bible I am Brian it is great to be here with you today as we gather together and move forward taking the next step on this adventure that’s leading us through the Bible.
 And we’re moving into some new territory, new but familiar territory actually.
 We finished the book of second Kings yesterday and the book of second Kings ends with Babylon conquering the kingdom of Judah and carrying its people into exile and Jerusalem including the temple of the Lord being destroyed, which effectively ends the chronicling of kings, right?
 There’s no more king in Israel and there is no more king in Judah.
 There are no more kings to chronicle, which brings us to the books of Chronicles.

 Introduction to the book of Chronicles:

-And, as always, if you have a prayer request or encouragement you can in the Hotline button in the app, which is the little red button at the top or you can dial 877-942-4253.
+And, as always, if you have a prayer request or encouragement, you can hit the Hotline button in the app.
+That’s the little red button up at the top or you dial 877-942-4253.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.

 Community Prayer and Praise: